-Our annual report for the fiscal year ended March 31, 2012 is enclosed.
-Upon written request, we will provide without charge to any shareholder of record or beneficial owner of common stock a separate copy of our Annual Report on Form 10-K for the fiscal year ended March 31, 2012 (without exhibits), including financial statements, filed with the SEC.
+Our annual report for the fiscal year ended March 30, 2013 is enclosed.
+Upon written request, we will provide without charge to any shareholder of record or beneficial owner of common stock a separate copy of our Annual Report on Form 10-K for the fiscal year ended March 30, 2013, including financial statements, filed with the SEC.
 Any such request should be directed to Doug DeLieto, our Vice President of Investor Relations, at 7628 Thorndike Road, Greensboro, North Carolina 27409-9421.
 We will furnish any exhibit to our Annual Report on Form 10-K upon receipt of payment for our reasonable expenses in furnishing such exhibit.